sphamtambo/parallel-vina/README.md

 3. **Running the Program**:

-   - Run the script by typing `./runParallelVINA.bash` in the command line.
+   - Run the script by either typing `./runParallelVINA.bash` in the command line or submitting the `submit_vina_job.pbs` file via qsub.

 4. **Output Files**: